jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-4.md

   - sending an ambassador on a certain occasion, and
   - starting different questions.

 This practice was soon copied and became the universal custom of the European princes.
 It was thought a great affront not to send one.
 Grotius' was against resident ambassadors because he thought them as resident spies.

-But if he lived today, he would have found that extensive commerce makes it impossible to preserve peace in a month, unless grievances are redressed by a man of authority, who=
+But if he lived today, he would have found that extensive commerce makes it impossible to preserve peace in a month, unless grievances are redressed by a man of authority, who:
 - knows the country's customs and
 - can explain what injuries are really done.